The Battle for God's Grace

 Important Note: The Pharisees of the first century - whether they believed in Christ or not - were Jewish theologians who were highly trained in the Old Testament Law of Moses given to Israel at Mount Sinai.
 Another name for the Law of Moses (also called "the Mosaic Law") is Judaism.
 Insisting that Judaism had to be added to Paul’s Grace-based evangelistic message is why various Bible Scholars today refer to these Pharisees in Acts chapter 15 as “Judaizers” – because they sought to illegally “Judaize” (or add the Law of Moses) to the gospel of Christ.
 In an attempt to simplify a complex and often confusing subject, we choose to use the phrase “doctrine of the believing Pharisees” to describe the teaching of the Judaizers, which allows readers to more easily connect its modern-day counterparts to the important truth revealed in Acts chapter 15.

-During the next 1900 years, the theology of the believing Pharisees, originally condemned by both Saint Paul and the apostolic council in Acts chapter 15, was repeatedly recycled and reworded by various church leaders and theologians, who agreed with its teachings.
+For the next 1900 years, the theology of the believing Pharisees, originally condemned by both Saint Paul and the apostolic council in Acts chapter 15, was repeatedly recycled and reworded by various church leaders and theologians, who agreed with its teachings.
 The first generation leadership of the Christian Church had died, which left future leaders in charge of guarding and defending the original tenants of the Christian faith.
 All serious students of church history are painfully aware that this future generation of theologians (but thankfully not all) introduced their own modifications, which were said to be necessary “clarifications and improvements”.
-Unfortunately, these changes were made regardless of the warnings of the original apostles and elders.
+Unfortunately, these changes were made despite the warnings of the original apostles and elders.
 Yet, faithful and committed men continued to exist - who worked to preserve the original teachings (now part of the New Testament canon) handed down from the first century apostolic leadership.
 William Tyndale (1494-1536) was one of these individuals and is credited with translating the first English Bible.
-Church history reveals that he was martyred by the Roman Catholic leadership for this effort.
+Church history reveals that he was martyred by the Roman Catholic Church for this effort.
 It is widely believed that Tyndale is responsible for over 70% of the translation that led to the original King James Bible in existence today.
 Yet, those who yielded to the overwhelming pressure to make modifications and changes to Scripture caused nearly irreversible damage to the Gospel.

 Some Important Comments